 A student's Satisfactory Academic Progress (SAP) in the program is reviewed to determine if a student is eligible to continue to the next evaluation point.
 SAP applies to all students regardless of whether they are receiving Title IV funds.

-SAP is measured at 338 clock hours (with the evaluation taking place at the completion of the 2nd phase) and 676 clock hours.
-The school must determine that the student has successfully completed both the clock hours and weeks of instructional time required for the period SAP is evaluated.
+Evaluation period: SAP is measured at the completion of the second phase and at the end of the fourth phase of the program.
+The school must determine that the student has successfully completed both the credit hours and weeks of instructional time required for the period SAP is evaluated.